Eva M Meyersson Milgrom: Major contributions

-Dr Meyersson Milgrom's major contributions have mainly been in three areas: corporate governance (executive compensation, and the significance of ownership structure), organization and labor markets (wage-, promotion- and productivity, gender differences) and social networks (team composition, compensation of executive teams, firm performance).
-Dr Meyersson Milgrom has served as an expert witness on executive compensation and on board composition.
+Meyersson Milgrom's major contributions have mainly been in three areas: corporate governance (executive compensation, and the significance of ownership structure), organization and labor markets (wage-, promotion- and productivity, gender differences) and social networks (team composition, compensation of executive teams, firm performance).

+Meyersson Milgrom has served as an expert witness on executive compensation and on board composition.
 She has also consulted on topics such as gender equity, how to organize for changing strategy, and the problems with ad hoc groups.

-Dr Meyersson Milgrom has been teaching and developed courses such as “An International Comparison of Corporate Governance Systems” and “Global Organizations, the Matrix of Change” in countries like China, Rwanda, Sweden and United States.
+Meyersson Milgrom has been teaching and developed courses such as “An International Comparison of Corporate Governance Systems” and “Global Organizations, the Matrix of Change” in countries like China, Rwanda, Sweden and United States.
 She has also organised workshops, developed courses and taught classes on “Labor Market Analysis of Extreme Political Violence" and on "The Dynamics of Social, Political, and Economic Institutions".